 - The Women in Leadership development program: This program is designed specifically for women executives with management responsibilities and those wishing to expand the scope of their responsibilities to include team and/or project management.

-- Employees with children: For employees working in France, day cares are available at some locations and the E-Famili website was created to answer questions about parenthood.
+- Employees with children: For employees working in France, day cares are available at some locations.

 A committed policy of gender diversity partnerships

 - The Global Summit of Women (GSW): Every year, ENGIE attends the Global Summit of Women (GSW), also known as 'Davos for Women', which has always attracted an extremely high level of delegates, and gives women from around the Group an opportunity to contribute to event debates.

 - Capital filles: ENGIE partners the Capital Filles initiative in which women sponsors from the Group provide support and advice to girls at local high schools, introducing them to careers in science, technology and industry, and guiding them in their choice of career options.